TritonDataCenter/manta-nfs/README.md

 Once you have confirmed that the server works as expected, you can setup a service on your system so that the server runs automatically when the system boots.
-Setting up a service like this is OS-specific and is disccused in the following section.
+Setting up a service like this is OS-specific and is discussed in that section for each operating system.

+## Limitations

+There are certain NFS operations which cannot be supported because Manta itself does not support the underlying concept.
+These are:

+  * Changing the owner uid or gid of a file
+  * Changing the mtime or atime of a file
+  * Changing or setting the mode of a file
+  * Creating a file exclusively (O_EXCL - will happen only in the cache)
+  * Making devices, sockets or FIFOs
+  * Symlinks and hardlinks

 ## OS Specific Considerations